Table of Contents:

 Book for a Place To Spend The Night

 When kids visit Auschwitz, they often get homesick or scared because of seeing so much death and destruction around them.
 While you must experience this place with your children, try not to stay overnight.
-Instead, stay in Krakow for the night and visit museums during the day.
+Instead, stay in Krakow for the night and book Krakow to Auschwitz tour during the day.

 Bring a Camera!